 Environmentally Friendly – The concept of sustainability is important for the millennial workspace.
 Millennials contain the goal of seeking businesses that focus on people, not profit.
 This generation wants businesses to hone in on their employees, be customer-centric, and care about society as well.
 The sustainability factor impacts the office design significantly for millennials.

 Design With Nature – Design an office space with nature top of mind.
 Employees may not be able to get outside often.
 If an employee lacks engagement, though, a walk outdoors helps!
 Work the office design to be inclusive of nature.
 Encourage employees to go on a “walking meeting” outside.
 Design the space to incorporate nature and bring it in, rather than shutting it out!

 The Aura Office design model is all about going through a discovery-centric journey.
 Everyone has an idea of what the office will look like, but applying that is difficult.
 Could you have a group of four people all clearly, and individually, draw out the same design based on your ideas?
 The discovery journey allows the team to work with Aura to craft an office design that everyone approves, that works for the millennial force.
 Taking account of everything from texture to areas, environment to furniture, and style lets your design win with every employee.

 It does not stop with the initial design either.
-Get into the habit of active improvements of the workspace.
-Invest over time so the design works today, but also continues to work a decade from now as your workforce evolves.
+Get into the habit of active improvements in the workspace.
+Invest over time so the design works today, but it also continues to work a decade from now as your workforce evolves.
 The design of an office contributes to employee happiness.
 Make it paramount.
 Quality coffee, controlling the noise, keeping it open concept can all help you will over each millennial in your force.